htappa/CNN-ImageClassification/README.md

 Each of these networks are set up to run CUDA operations, and our test machine utilized an NVIDIA Tesla K80 GPU.

-Further description of the model and results can be found in the project report, "Group4ProjectReport.pdf."
+Further description of the model and results can be found in the associated report, "FruitClassificationUsingCNN.pdf".

 ### Dependencies
 CUDA compatible GPU